Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 # theme: minima
 ```

 Next, we'll create a `_layouts` directory to store our page layouts and create a default layout, `default.html`, within it.
-We'll create a top-level `<div>`, which will be used later as an entrypoint for Vue.
+In our layout we'll create a top-level `<div>`, which will be used later as an entrypoint for Vue.

 #### default.html